Celebrating Hispanic Heritage Month

 What brings you joy about your heritage and culture?
 What are some of your favorite traditions?

 • “What brings me joy about my heritage is that there are so many ways to celebrate—whether it is through music, enjoying delicious food or watching traditional dance performances.
-My favorite traditions are celebrating El dia de la independencia (Mexico's Independence Day) and El dia de los Muertos (Day of the Dead).” – Anabel, MA
+My favorite traditions are celebrating El dia de la independencia (Mexico's Independence Day) and El dia de los Muertos (Day of the Dead).” – Anabel, Medical Assistant

 • “Family closeness—Our tradition is to get together every weekend to cook and talk about memories from our childhood.” – Sheila, nurse